 - Use of waste recycled printers; recycling their waste and inks.

-- Water-based, non-toxic inks and coatings to print and protect your prints.
+- Water-based, non-toxic inks and coatings to print and protect fine art papers.

 - Archival pigment-based printing that uses fewer toxic chemicals than traditional photographic prints and less waste.